 And after the ceremony, I spoke to both of my wife’s uncles about my ancestry and the dream.
 This was a move I made spontaneously, while most everyone else was eating coffee cake.
 I felt very vulnerable as I told the dream, but it opened up new dialogue and connection with both men that had not been previously possible.

 Announcement!
-This article is adapted from my new, upcoming ebook Dream Like a Boss: Sleep better, dream more and wake up to what matters most.
+This article is adapted from my new, upcoming ebook Dream Like a Boss: Book 2: Big Dreams, Lucid Dreams and Borderlands of Consciousness

 Be sure to subscribe for updates